Carlos Quintanilla: 1939 coup d'état

 In the early hours of 23 August 1939, a severely depressed Busch committed suicide, shooting himself in the right temple.
 At 6 a.m., General Quintanilla arrived at the Miraflores hospital where Busch was undergoing an agonizing operation.
-Seeing that the ailing president was unlikely to recover, the general then travelled with full speed back to the center of La Paz where he staged a military occupation of the Palacio Quemado, the government palace.
+Seeing that the ailing president was unlikely to recover, the general then traveled with full speed back to the center of La Paz where he staged a military occupation of the Palacio Quemado, the government palace.
 The military justified their actions under the pretense that the death of Busch constituted an acephaly (absence of the head) of the Executive Power.
 However, such an argument would have also required the death of Vice President Enrique Baldivieso who was very much still alive.
 As such, the military also argued that Baldivieso had renounced his constitutional right to succession by engaging in the self-coup which dissolved the assembly and made Busch dictator months prior.

 Months later on 4 December, by simple decree Quintanilla amended article 90 of the 1938 Constitution, outright abolishing the vice presidency claiming that the office was "not justified either by public needs or by the political tradition of the country".